Critical Care Medicine

-At UNC, the PCCM Fellowship’s broad clinical training is heavily supplemented with an academic education curriculum that includes a mix of didactic and simulation based learning.
-The didactic program includes multidisciplinary conferences with our neurosurgery, cardiothoracic surgery, cardiology, pulmonary, and pediatric general surgery colleagues.
-In addition, the core PCCM curriculum involves a recurring lecture series designed to cover core PCCM topics over a 12 month period including lessons on pathophysiology, evidence-based medicine, and new and upcoming therapies.
+At UNC, the PCCM Fellowship’s broad clinical training is heavily supplemented with an academic education curriculum that includes a mix of didactic and simulation-based learning.
+The didactic program includes multidisciplinary conferences with our neurosurgery, burn surgery, cardiothoracic surgery, cardiology, pulmonary, nephrology, neurology, and pediatric general surgery colleagues.
+In addition, the core PCCM curriculum involves a recurring lecture series designed to cover core PCCM topics over a 12-month period including lessons on pathophysiology, evidence-based medicine, and new and upcoming therapies.
 The simulation training involves high-fidelity simulators to cover a range of topics from skills training to crisis management to difficult conversations at the bedside.

-The PCCM Fellows at UNC also participate in a biannual ECMO course, first as learners and subsequently as teachers, as well as a regional boot camp at the start of fellowship followed by a regional boot camp for senior fellows.
+The PCCM Fellows at UNC also participate in a biannual ECMO course, an annual Ultrasound course, as well as a regional boot camp at the start of fellowship followed by a regional boot camp for senior fellows.